-In 1981, Narayana Murthy founded Infosys, a global software consulting company headquartered in Bangalore.
-He served as the CEO of Infosys during 1981 – 2002, as the Chairman and Chief Mentor during 1981 – 2011, and as the Chairman Emeritus during August 2011 – May 2013.
+In 1981, Narayana Murthy founded Infosys, a global software consulting company headquartered in Bangalore, He served as the CEO of Infosys during 1981 – 2002, as the Chairman and Chief Mentor during 1981 – 2011, and as the Chairman Emeritus during August 2011 – May 2013.
 Under his leadership, Infosys was listed on NASDAQ in 1999.

 He is a foreign member of the US National Academy of Engineering and a Fellow of the Indian National Academy of Engineering.
 He is the recipient of the 2012 Hoover Medal.
-The Tech Museum, San Jose, conferred on him the James C. Morgan Global Humanitarian Award in 2012.
+The Tech Museum, San Jose, awarded him the James C. Morgan Global Humanitarian Award in 2012.
 He received the 2007 Ernst Weber Medal from the Institute of Electrical and Electronics Engineers, USA (IEEE).

 He is the first Indian winner of Ernst and Young’s World Entrepreneur of the Year award.
 He has also received the Max Schmidheiny Liberty prize.
 He has appeared in the rankings of businessmen and innovators published by BusinessWeek, Time, CNN, Fortune, Forbes, Financial Times and India Today.

-He is also a Trustee of the Infosys Science Foundation, which governs the Infosys Prize, an annual award to honor outstanding achievements of researchers and scientists across six categories.
+He is also a Trustee of the Infosys Science Foundation, which governs the Infosys Prize, an annual award, to honor outstanding achievements of researchers and scientists across six categories.